renshuki/automation/README.md

 ### Development Guide
 We follow these steps for this project.

-1. [Create issue]
+  1. Create issue
-2. [Create feature branch]
+  2. Create feature branch
-3. [Write Test]（Not tests for Gemfile, though. )
+  3. Write Test -（ Not tests for Gemfile, though. )
-4. [Test Fail]
+  4. Test Fail
-5. [Edit Sourcecode]
+  5. Edit Sourcecode
-6. [Test Pass] - We skip refactoring step for this project.
+  6. Test Pass - We skip refactoring step for this project.
-7. [Commit on feature branch]
+  7. Commit on feature branch
-8. [Push feature branch to GitHub]
+  8. Push feature branch to GitHub
-9. [Create pull request from feature branch to develop branch on GitHub]
+  9. Create pull request from feature branch to develop branch on GitHub
-10. [Merge feature branch to develop branch]
+  10. Merge feature branch to develop branch
-11. [Merge develop branch to master branch]
+  11. Merge develop branch to master branch

 ### Gemfile（Minimum Setup）
 #### Create issue on GitHub - It says 'Install minimum gems'